madsmtm/objc2/README.md

 ## Crate overview

-The core crate is [`objc2`], which contains everything you need to interface with Objective-C. It also provides safe abstraction over (parts of) the Foundation Framework, since that is used in almost all Objective-C code.
+The core crate is [`objc2`], which contains everything you need to interface with Objective-C. [`icrate`] then use that to provide a safe abstraction over (parts of) the Foundation Framework, since that is used in almost all Objective-C code.

 [`block2`] has a bit of a weird position in all of this: Apple's C language extension of blocks is _technically_ not limited to being used in Objective-C,